 Hardware-wise, my current Smartphone is far more powerful and has a far larger screen than the device discussed below, but it lacks a keyboard, which hampers input and would make e.g. the use of Bash much more cumbersome.
 (External keyboards are almost certainly available, but I have not looked into this and they would reduce portability.)

 In terms of changes to the below, I have written a 2024 addendum here and there (and made some minor language changes), but not all are from 2024 (or later).
 Newer will (I hope, consistently) contain the year of writing; older do not.
-The latter should be seen as “2012 or thereabouts”.
+An addendum without a mention of year should be seen as “2012 or thereabouts”.

 In mid-2012, I had decided to try a smartphone based on Android—my first cell-phone since around 2007 (and the telephone features, unlike e.g. the Internet access, do not really interest me even now).
 The choice fell on an xPeria mini pro, which seemed to be a good beginners model.
 Below I will discuss some of my impressions during the first two weeks of use, with some amendments based on later experiences.